tagdynamics-org/osm-extract-tags/README.md

  - colons (or commas) are not allowed in the selected tags, see Output format above.
  - See the [taginfo](https://taginfo.openstreetmap.org/) website to explore tags and more details about tags.

-### Run on the full OSM history dump
+### Run on the full OSM history

-Dumping OSM data typically have long run times and require lots of temporary space.
+Extracting data from large OSM extracts have long run times and require lots of temporary space.
 For this purpose cloud instances may be used.

-The below instructions are written for computing on AWS using:
+The below instructions describe how this can be done on AWS using:

  - 64 bit Ubuntu Server 14.04 (Trusty) LTS.
  - AWS t2.medium (2vCPU, 4G memory).
 Pricing: [current gen](https://aws.amazon.com/ec2/pricing/on-demand/) [past generations](https://aws.amazon.com/ec2/previous-generation/)